-If you have not done much strength training recently, or if many of the exercises in your 80/20 Strength Training Plan are new to you, we recommend that you perform each exercise just one time (one circuit) in each of the first four sessions (two weeks).
+If you have not done much strength training recently, or if many of the exercises in your 80/20 Strength Training Plug-in are new to you, we recommend that you perform each exercise just one time (one circuit) in each of the first four sessions (two weeks).

-All of the workouts in your 80/20 Strength Training Plan are intended to be done as circuits.
+All of the workouts in your 80/20 Strength Training Plug-in are intended to be done as circuits.
 This means you complete each exercise one time before going back and repeating the full sequence.
 Research suggests that 80 percent of the potential strength gains associated with doing any particular exercise come from the first set, so if you’re tight on time and/or you don’t enjoying strength work, don’t feel compelled to do more than one circuit.
 But if you do have time and interest, we recommend that you advance from one circuit to two in your third week (seventh session) and from two circuits to three in your fifth week (11th session).

 The workouts are designed in such a way that you are never challenging the same muscle groups in consecutive movements.
 This allows you to move from one exercise to the next with minimal rest.
 Don’t rush the workout, but do recover just long enough between exercises so that your performance in the next is not compromised.

 In exercises involving external resistance (e.g., dumbbells), choose a weight that you could lift twice more than you are actually required to.
 For example, if a given exercise calls for 10 repetitions, choose a weight you could lift 12 times with perfect form.
 Increase the resistance in small increments as you get stronger.
 The same loading principle applies to bodyweight and timed exercises.
 For example, when doing Side Planks, hold the position about 90 percent as long as you could.